 - The yearly renewal process is initiated via a communication sent to you 3 months prior to your previous year’s inspection to give you adequate time to comply.

-This FoodChainID Global Standard has been developed in response to a shift in consumer purchasing behaviour resulting in the rapidly growing demand for plant-based products.
+This FoodChainID Global Standard has been developed in response to a shift in consumer purchasing behavior resulting in the rapidly growing demand for plant-based products.
 Plant-based products are relatively novel, and the industry has been challenged with meeting consumer demands while also protecting brand reputation and mitigating risk.

 Even in cosmetics it is possible to use animal or animal substances such as: placenta, cochineal, silk, etc. Also in these cases such ingredients’ presence can be difficult to detect because the list of ingredients required on the label entails the use of very technical terms, not very understandable and written in small letters.
 For all other non-food products, the law does not include any obligation to indicate the materials and substances used in manufacturing.